RU09342/lab-2-blinking-leds-apranvoku/Button Blink/README_Button Blink.md

 This high impedance serves to get rid of any cross currents, but is turned off later.

-While(1) keeps the program in the loop forever. if(!(PXIN & BITX)) ss the if condition which will check if a button is depressed.
+While(1) keeps the program in the loop forever. if(!(PXIN & BITX)) is the if condition which will check if a button is depressed.
 If a button is depressed, the bit changes from 1 to 0, so a not condition is needed.
-PXOUT |= BITX; set that bit to 1 every time it detects a button press.
+PXOUT |= BITX; sets that bit to 1 every time it detects a button press.
+Else, it will be cleared, turning the LED off.

 Board specific changes!
 In the MPS430g2553 and the MSP430f5529 i must be declared as a volatile unsigned int.